isomerpages/imda-oin/insights/success-stories/_posts/2020-10-08-the-future-of-innovation-is-open.md

 Does your company believe that external parties have important and relevant contributions to your internal innovation process?

-A “Yes” to the above means your company engages in open innovation – and the National Innovation Challenges (NIC) <a href="https://www.openinnovationnetwork.sg/national-innovation-challenges/">National Innovation Challenges (NIC)</a> initiative is looking for firms like yours!
+A “Yes” to the above means your company engages in open innovation – and the <a href="https://www.openinnovationnetwork.sg/national-innovation-challenges/">National Innovation Challenges (NIC)</a> initiative is looking for firms like yours!

 Launched in July, NIC will propel open innovation in Singapore towards solutions for a post-pandemic world.
 Through the initiative, local firms will receive support to collaborate across industry and co-develop solutions that help businesses nationwide adapt to the New Normal.